 Kickstart your investing with an award-winning ISA.
 Hargreaves Lansdown has thousands of investments to choose from, including UK and overseas shares, funds, investment trusts, and ETFs.
 Choose your own investments with expert research and ideas to help you, or simply pick a ready-made portfolio.
 Manage via website, app or phone.
 Hargreaves Lansdown's services include Stocks and Shares ISA, Lifetime ISA, Junior ISA, Fund and Share Account, and SIPP.
 These services are intended for investors happy at making their own decisions.
 Capital at risk.
 Other charges apply.

 When you subscribe to Plum Plus or Plum Pro (from £1 a month), you can choose to invest your money in a variety of funds.
-Plum calculates how much you can afford to set aside and invests that amount automatically.
+Plum calculates how much you can afford to set aside and automatically invests that amount for you.
 You choose your investments based on what matters to you.
-For example, you could choose to invest in emerging markets as well as technology, ethical, American, British or European companies.
-Plum’s products include Stocks and Shares ISA, SIPP and other money management tools.
+For example, you could choose to invest in emerging markets, technology, ethical companies, etc. Plum offers Stocks and Shares ISA, SIPP, and other money management tools.

 Wealthify allows you to choose from five investment themes based on your attitude to risk - cautious, tentative, confident, ambitious or adventurous.
 Then it builds an investment plan to match your risk preference.
 Wealthify’s products include environmentally and socially responsible investments, Stocks and Shares ISA, Junior ISA, and SIPP.